 In 1994, Linda Teurfs was interviewed by Jeanne Weiler for Seeds.
 The interview was published in Volume XI, Number 1 of Seeds, which at that time was a print-only publication.
-Part I of the interview is re-produced below.
-Part II will be available in the next issue of our e-zine.

 At the time of the interview, Linda Teurfs, an organizational consultant specializing in team building, interpersonal communication, and leadership, had had over 17 years of experience in corporate planning, marketing, and consulting.
 Her focus since 1991 had been the development and facilitation of dialogue, a group communication process based on the work of the late David Bohm.

 The editors of Seeds decided to re-publish the interview on the web because of requests from a number of colleges to use it as course material in the classroom.
 Dialogue has so many possible applications.
 It can be useful in diversity work, organizational change efforts, visioning, problem solving, conflict resolution, community building, organizational learning, continuous process improvement and more.

 J: How does dialogue differ from group therapy or a conversation between any group of people?